Cranberry Sauce with Apples and Orange

 Table of contents

-We’re getting ready for Thanksgiving and making all of our lists.
+We’re menu planning for Thanksgiving.
 From Herb Roasted Turkey to all the trimmings!
-Not to be forgotten is a delicious homemade Cranberry Sauce recipe.
-While I love my Mom’s Cranberry Relish made with raw cranberries, I am a big fan of this whole-berry cranberry sauce.
-It has fresh apple and orange in it to help naturally sweeten the sauce.
-(I think I may make both this year!)
+And cranberry sauce is a must on the list!
+While I love my Mom’s Cranberry Relish made with raw cranberries, this cooked version with fresh apple and orange is a delicious twist that naturally sweetens the sauce.
+I might just make both this year!

 TIP: Pick Over The Cranberries